Florida vs. UCF Gasparilla Bowl NCAA Football Odds, Plays and Insights | December 23, 2021

 UCF Stats and Trends

-- UCF has played 12 games, with four wins against the spread.

-- The Knights have yet to cover the spread this season when underdogs by 6.5 points or more.
+- This year, the Knights are winless against the spread when entering a game as an underdog of 7 points or more.

-- UCF's games this year have eclipsed the over/under seven times in 12 opportunities (58.3%).
+- UCF has gone over the point total in 58.3% of its opportunities this year (seven times over 12 games with a set point total).

 - UCF is 3-4 against the spread and 4-3 overall in games when it puts up more than 26.6 points.